Minutes of the Morocco High Alumni Banquet May 24, 2008

 never to be forgotten…the seniors and sponsors all agree that they had a

 truly wonderful trip.
-CLASS OF 1958
+CLASS OF 1958 CLASS

 OF 1958 celebrating their 50th year Class Reunion.
 There were forty-eight members of MHS